 Chocolate candy doesn’t typically have artificial food coloring in it, unless its a candy coated chocolate.
 Honestly though, I’m not a big fan of the High Fructose Corn Syrup either and these brands leave that out.

-Unreal Candy makes not only candy bars, which don’t tend to have artificial food coloring in them but also colorful candy coated chocolate candies, which are a great substitute for M&M’s.
+Unreal Candy makes not only candy bars, which don’t tend to have artificial food coloring in them but also colorful dye free candy coated chocolate, which are a great substitute for M&M’s.
 They also make peanut butter cups, yummy!
 All are Fair Trade Certified, most are NonGMO.

 Justin’s makes not only peanut butter, cashew butter and almond butter but hey, they also make peanut butter and mini peanut butter cups.
 They are Certified Organic and Rainforest Alliance certified.
 I’m not the biggest fan of their almond butter but their peanut butter cups and mini peanut butter cups are simply divine.
 Justin’s was the first ‘fake Reese’s’ that I tried and it’s much better tasting than Reese’s.
 I would have never thought that was possible.